 Never lock your puppy in their crate as a form of punishment.
 Confining them in this way could cause them to develop negative associations with their crate and it may even lead to behavioural problems further down the track.
 Your puppy’s crate should always be treated as a safe haven, not a solitary confinement cell.

 Puppies have tiny bladders that require frequent relieving.
 So frequent that you’ll need to let them out of their crate to wee and poo at least every hour during the day, and every 2-3 hours during the night for the first month that they’re with you.
 The last thing your puppy wants to do is make a mess in their ‘safe place’.
 It’s up to you to help them avoid this by not leaving them crated for too long.

-For more information on this, don’t forget to check out our lesson on puppy toilet training.
+For more information on this, don’t forget to check out my lesson on puppy toilet training.

 This is a tough one.
 But try not to make too much of a fuss when saying goodbye to your puppy or when arriving home.
 This will only draw more attention to your comings and goings and it may nudge your pup’s anxiety into overdrive.